specsolutions/specsync-for-tfs-documentation/important-concepts/how-to-define-the-local-feature-set-to-be-synchronized.md

 {
   ...
   "local": {
-    "featureFileSource": {
-      "type": "folder",
+    "projectType": "folder",
     "folder": "src/features"
-    }
   },
   ...
 }
 ```

 {% hint style="info" %}
-The path you specify in the `local/featureFileSource/folder` setting is relative to the location of the configuration file but can also contain relative paths above the current folder, e.g. `../features`.
+The path you specify in the `local/folder` setting is relative to the location of the configuration file but can also contain relative paths above the current folder, e.g. `../features`.
 {% endhint %}

 ## Synchronize all scenarios from a SpecFlow or Reqnroll project

 Although modern .NET projects include automatically all files within the project folder you can explicitly exclude some files with a .NET project.
-If you want to synchronize those feature files that are included in the .NET project, you simply have to put the `specsync.json` configuration file to the project root folder and do not specify anything as `local/featureFileSource`.
+If you want to synchronize those feature files that are included in the .NET project, you simply have to put the `specsync.json` configuration file to the project root folder and do not specify anything as `local/projectType`.

 Alternatively you can specify the project file explicitly: